The Count of Artois: Charles X of France

 After the Duke of Berry was assassinated by a fanatic in 1820, the ultra-royalists gained the upper hand.
 Artois had earlier set up a network of agents and collaborators across France, which functioned as a parallel government to that of Louis XVIII.
 The king was weary and ultimately gave up trying to resist his brother.

-Artois as Charles X
+Artois as Charles X of France

 When Louis XVIII died on September 16, 1824, the Count of Artois became King Charles X of France.
 At first it appeared that power had softened him.
 He set out to charm his people.
 For a brief while he succeeded, by loosening press censorship among other things.
 He held a coronation at the cathedral of Reims on May 29, 1825.
 The Château de Versailles à Arras website has a splendid online exhibit of his extravagant coronation coach.